Pimine/EasySwiftLayout/README.md

 ## Quick Overview

 All methods in `EasySwiftLayout` designed to be self-explaining, but at the same time all of them includes detail description of usage.
-You can check it both in code by pressing `⌥ (option)` key and clicking on the method, and in our [API Cheat Sheet](#api-cheat-sheet) section down below.
+You can check it both in code by pressing `⌥` key and clicking on the method, and in our [API Cheat Sheet](#api-cheat-sheet) section down below.

 ## API Cheat Sheet

+#### Pin Methods

 <details>
 <summary><code>pin(topTo:leftTo:bottomTo:rightTo:withInsets:)</code></summary>